docker/compose/docs/extends.md

 ### Example use case

 Extending an individual service is useful when you have multiple services that have a common configuration.
-The example below is a composition with two services: a web application and a queue worker.
+The example below is a Compose app with two services: a web application and a queue worker.
 Both services use the same codebase and share many configuration options.